NetApp/harvest/autosupport/NetApp-EULA.md

 Each storage controller deployed in a cluster or a high-availability pair or group must have the same Controller-based license as the other storage controllers in that cluster, high-availability pair or group.
-Subject to NetApp’s separate written agreement, and in the context of non- disruptive operations within a cluster, You may deploy storage controllers with different Controller-based licenses and failover from one storage controller to another for the time required to remedy a failure, provided that all storage controllers
+Subject to NetApp’s separate written agreement, and in the context of non-disruptive operations within a cluster, You may deploy storage controllers with different Controller-based licenses and failover from one storage controller to another for the time required to remedy a failure, provided that all storage controllers